The Atlantic Hurricane Season of 2024 saw above-average activity with a particularly active end to the season.

 Go through the ‘Things To Do’ Checklist leading up to a storm and ensure that you turn off your main breaker and unplug appliances to prevent electrical damage from lightning and power surges.
 Cayman is a small, flat island so sea levels can rise during storm surge.
 In the event of a major hurricane (category three or above), move to at least 10ft above sea level (the storm surge during Ivan was measured at 8-10ft).
 If possible find higher ground to park your car and boat.

 Make plans to be without power for 5–7 days, though it could be even longer.
 After Hurricane Ivan, it took 3–8 weeks for electricity and landline telephones and about 1–2 weeks for water supplies to be restored to most parts of Cayman.
 You should have an emergency supply of canned food and water that will last for at least a week.
 It is advised to store a gallon of water per day for each person in your house.
 To keep drinking water cool, store containers in dark locations.
 Also, having a portable radio with extra batteries on hand is very important.
-Radio Cayman 89.9FM is a good radio station for hurricane information and updates on how the storm is progressing, although your favourite radio station will also keep you updated.
+Radio Cayman 89.9FM (93.9FM in the Sister Islands) is a good radio station for hurricane information and updates on how the storm is progressing, although your favourite radio station will also keep you updated.

 Preparation is the key – it’s too late to install hurricane shutters or a generator during the hurricane season as parts take time to order and install.
 When a hurricane is imminent, it is too late to measure up and try to fit plywood shutters or to buy supply kits, as other people will be doing the same and supplies may run short.
 It is also too late to think about saving your personal items, important documents, filling the car gas tank and water containers or withdrawing money from the bank when a hurricane is imminent, as the water and power may be turned off 12 hours before the hurricane hits!
 Remember that weather conditions will turn wet and windy well before the hurricane is due to hit, so your preparations will be further hampered.